 According to Josephus “from Madai came the Madeans, who are called Medes, by the Greeks” (Antiquities 1.6.1).
 Throughout the Septuagint Maday (Strong’s H4074) is rendered as Μήδων or in one instance Μήδους (Isaiah 13.17), forms of the Greek name for the Medes.
 In Assyrian sources Media is refered to as Mada, cognate with Hebrew Maday.
 Medos was reckoned to be the ancestor of the Medes in classical Greek history.
 Christian scholars have proposed linking Hebrew Madai and Greek Medos since at least the time of Isidore of Seville in in the 6th century AD (Etymologiae 9.2.28).

 Herodotus wrote that “The Medes were formerly called by everyone Arians, but when the Colchian woman Medea came from Athens to the Arians, they changed their name … This is the Medes’ own account of themselves.”
 (The Histories 7.62).
 The name Aryan was used as an endonym by the Indo-Aryans who invaded India in the early 2nd millennium BC and, according to Herodotus, Aryan was the original endonym of the Medes.
-We might reasonably infer that the Indo-Aryans were largely descended from Madai or at least part of a largely Median polity.
+We might reasonably infer that the Indo-Aryans were at least partially descended from Madai.

 Diodorus Siculus, discussing the conquests of certain Scythian Kings, wrote “It was by these kings that many of the conquered peoples were removed to other homes, and two of these became very great colonies … the other was drawn from Media and planted along the Tanaïs [a river North of the Caucasus mountains which empties into the Black Sea from the North East], its people receiving the name Sauromatae [Sarmatians].
 Many years later this people became powerful and ravaged a large part of Scythia” (Diodorus Siculus, Library of History 2.43.5-7).
 Pliny the Elder refers to the Sarmatians as “the Sarmatae, descended as they say, from the Medi” (Natural History 6.7.19).